audienceproject/spark-dynamodb/README.md

 - `targetCapacity` fraction of provisioned write capacity on the table to consume for writing or updating.
 Default 1 (i.e. 100% capacity).
 - `update` if true items will be written using UpdateItem on keys rather than BatchWriteItem.
 Default false.
 - `throughput` the desired write throughput to use.
 It overwrites any calculation used by the package.
 It is intended to be used with tables that are on-demand.
 Defaults to 100 for on-demand.
+- `inferSchema` if false will not automatically infer schema - this is useful when writing to a table with many columns

 ## System Properties
 The following Java system properties are available for configuration.